 - Luckily, My Shield Will Protect Me: He wields a big, round shield in battle along with his sword.

-- Sacrificial Lion: Dies in battle to Fenris the Feared.
+- Sacrificial Lion: He's a major character in the first two books but dies in battle to Fenris the Feared.

 - The Strategist: He always spells out the plan.

 - "This ain't for you, to kill a man tied up.
 It's for work like this, you bring along a man like me."

 A sharp-tongued member of Logen's band who is famed for his ruthlessness.

 - Asskicking Equals Authority: Becomes King of the Northmen after the trilogy.

 - At Least I Admit It: He despises people who pretend that they're the good guys despite being ruthless killers.
 This is also large part of his justification for trying to assassinate Logen.